reliance timber white color logo version

 wooden stair risers

 As you ascend a flight of stairs, you may not give much thought to the vertical stair part that makes up each step – the stair risers.
-But these unassuming pieces play a crucial role in the overall structure and aesthetics of a staircase.
+But these unassuming stair parts play a crucial role in the overall structure and aesthetics of a staircase.

 Stair risers can come in a variety of types, from the classic closed riser that fully encloses the vertical space between steps, to the sleek open riser that exposes the empty space beneath each step.